 France: Bahrain GP, Monaco GP, French GP, 2 other races on C8

-UK and Ireland: British GP only on Channel 4
+UK and Ireland: British GP and Abu Dhabi GP on Channel 4

 Iran: every race on MBC Persia

 Mexico: Mexican GP only on Canal 5